-Eden Gardens is located on Tucker Bayou off the southeast corner of the Choctawhatchee Bay.
+Eden Gardens is located on Tucker Bayou off the southeast section of the Choctawhatchee Bay.
 Saltwater fishing is allowed on the dock or off the seawall.

 All fishing within the park must conform to regulations concerning size, number, method of capture and season.
 A fishing license may be required.
 More information is available at the Florida Wildlife Commission’s Fishing in Florida.

-Eden Gardens has approximately one mile of hiking trails that allow access to the natural areas west of the ornamental gardens.
+Eden Gardens has approximately 1 mile of hiking trails that allow access to the natural areas west of the ornamental gardens.
 The trailhead starts at the north end of the pavilion picnic area.

 The park also has a Living Shoreline Trail that meanders through the ornamental gardens and highlights certain trees.
-Detailed trail maps are available at the park's office.
+Detailed trail maps are available at the park office.

 Eden is the perfect place for a picnic.
 Bring a blanket and picnic on the grass under a Virginia live oak, or use one of the picnic tables that are scattered throughout the gardens.
 For larger groups, the park has four picnic pavilions.